 In recent years the cases of bed bug infestations has risen exponentially.
 Prevention and early detection are key elements in bed bug treatment.
 Bed bugs are cryptic and mobile pests, making it difficult to detect with the human eye.
-It is almost impossible for a human to find a bed bug nymph or egg because bed bugs in these stages are miniscule and translucent.
+It is almost impossible for a human to find a bed bug nymph or egg because bed bugs in these stages are minuscule and translucent.
 The early detection of bed bugs is critical, however, to treating them successfully.
 Due to the newest technology, detection and treatment is easier than in years past.

 Detecting bed bugs with the human eye is very difficult.
 It is like looking for a needle in a haystack, especially in the early stages.
 Early detection is crucial, however, to eradicating these pesky insects.
 Today, we are fortunate to have many tools and methods to help in the early detection, saving you time, money, and the embarrassment of a full blown infestation.
 Bed bugs multiply rapidly, so you need to act fast.
 Fortunately, Unique Pest Solutions provides everything you need to accurately detect bed bugs in their early stages.
 Let us help you get identify and get rid of bed bugs fast!